ottooooooooo/awesome-rpg-maker/README.md

 # Awesome RPG Maker Games
-Porting my [original google doc](https://docs.google.com/document/d/10svdJrQ9pdXnYhwRRStjJn7Qn5cocG6ayZt_KXPvuJs/edit?usp=sharing) to github
+Porting my [original Google document](https://docs.google.com/document/d/10svdJrQ9pdXnYhwRRStjJn7Qn5cocG6ayZt_KXPvuJs/edit?usp=sharing) to GitHub

+A collection of all the RPG Maker games i've found interesting.
+(I haven't played them all yet but I will when  I remember)

 ## First of all, let's get the obvious out of the way
 - [Yume Nikki](https://store.steampowered.com/app/650700/Yume_Nikki/)